aryavhir/AI-studio/replit.md

 # Overview

 This is a React-based image generation application built with TypeScript and Vite.
 The app allows users to upload images, enter prompts, select artistic styles, and generate AI-powered image creations.
-It features a stunning purple/violet themed interface built with Tailwind CSS that matches modern AI tool aesthetics, with deep gradient backgrounds and sophisticated glassmorphism effects.
+It features a modern, professional interface inspired by the CleverMate template design with deep purple-to-blue gradient backgrounds, clean white typography, and pink/magenta gradient accents.

 # User Preferences

 Preferred communication style: Simple, everyday language.
-Design preference: Modern purple/violet theme with professional styling inspired by contemporary AI application designs.
+Design preference: CleverMate template-inspired design with deep purple-to-blue gradients, clean white text, and pink/magenta accent colors for a professional, modern aesthetic.

 # System Architecture